You.com Review 2026: The AI Search With a Model-Switching Mirage

 Research Modes: Depth Without Direction

-You.com offers multiple research modes—"Research," "Focus," "Writing," "Code"—which is genuinely thoughtful.
+You.com offers multiple research modes - "Research," "Focus," "Writing," "Code" - which is actually thoughtful.
 These modes adjust how the AI synthesizes sources and frames responses.

 The "Research" mode pulls from web sources and attempts academic-style citations.
 It's thorough but clunky.
 The output often reads like bullet-pointed Wikipedia entries rather than synthesized insight.
 "Focus" mode is supposed to be faster and lighter, but the distinction is vague in practice.